keshavos/generator-angularjs-cordova/README.md

 * [angularjs-cordova:angular-test](#angularjs-test-sub-generator)
 * [angularjs-cordova:angular-view](#angularjs-view-sub-generator)

-It might be a good idea to use the native cordova commands directly within the project root as this encourages correct usage of cordova commands in other projects that do not use this framework
+The generators does not provide sub-generators for the cordova side of the application.
+This is with the intention that the onus of using cordova commands should be on the developer as this can make for remembering the command list an overhead.

 All the available cordova commands can be listed by typing the following in the command line:

 `cordova help`

-As per **cordova v3.4.0**, these are the available options
+As per **cordova v3.5.0-0.2.4**, these are the available options

 Synopsis